jamesshore/simplebuild/README.md

 Modules Specification
 -------

+MUST be named "simplebuild-your_name.js"

 Simplebuild modules are normal Node.js modules whose exported functions follow a common format.
 Every exported function MUST have this signature:

-    exports.yourFunction = function(config, success, failure) { ... }
+    exports.yourFunction = function(options, success, failure) { ... }

-`config` (REQUIRED): Configuration information.
+`options` (REQUIRED): Configuration information.
 Any type of variable may be used, but an object is recommended.

 `success()` (REQUIRED): Callback function.
 Each exported function MUST call success() with no parameters when it finishes successfully.